nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-10-06-amusing-job-requirements/index.md

 ---
+title: Amusing job requirements
+date: 2007-10-06
+author: MrHinsh
 id: "301"
-title: "Amusing job requirements"
-date: "2007-10-06"
-categories:
-  - "me"
-tags:
-  - "fail"
-  - "visual-studio"
-  - "vs2005"
-coverImage: "metro-visual-studio-2005-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "amusing-job-requirements"
+slug: amusing-job-requirements
 aliases:
 - /blog/amusing-job-requirements
+tags:
+- fail
+- visual-studio
+- vs2005
+categories:
+- me
+coverImage: metro-visual-studio-2005-128-link-1-1.png

 ---

 I recently received a job spec that had the most ridiculous "Required" skill set for an "Analyst Programmer".
 I though I should share it with you as I have just spent the last 10 minutes cleaning tea out of my keyboard with cotton bud's.
 Here is how it was presented in the email: